Amala Akkineni

-Amala Akkineni (née Mukherjee) (born 12 September 1967) is an Indian actress, Bharatanatyam dancer, and activist.
+Amala Akkineni is an Indian actress, Bharatanatyam dancer, and activist.
 She has predominantly worked in Tamil films, in addition to Telugu, Hindi, Malayalam, and Kannada-language films.
 She was a leading actress in the Tamil film industry from 1986 to 1992 and has appeared in many blockbusters in Tamil and other languages.
 She has won two Filmfare Awards South, namely Best Actress – Malayalam for the 1991 film Ulladakkam and Best Supporting Actress – Telugu for the 2012 film Life Is Beautiful.
-Amala is the co-founder of Blue Cross of Hyderabad, a non-government organisation (NGO) in Hyderabad, India, which works towards the welfare of animals and preservation of animal rights in India.
+Akkineni is the co-founder of Blue Cross of Hyderabad, a non-government organisation in Hyderabad, India, which works towards the welfare of animals and preservation of animal rights in India.

-Early life
+Early life and education

-Amala was born in Calcutta (present-day Kolkata) to a Bengali Indian Navy officer and an Irish mother.
-Their family soon shifted to Madras (present-day Chennai) where she was brought up.
+Amala Akkineni was born Amala Mukherjee in Kalaikunda, West Bengal, to a Bengali father, M.K.
+Mukherjee and an Irish mother, Meitim Connolly.
+Their family soon shifted to Chennai, where she was brought up.
 She has a brother.

-Amala holds a Bachelor of Fine Arts degree in Bharatanatyam from Kalakshetra arts and cultural academy, Madras.
-She gave many live performances worldwide.
-She is fluent in English, Tamil and Telugu and can understand Bengali.
+Akkineni holds a Bachelor of Fine Arts degree in Bharatanatyam from the Kalakshetra Foundation, Chennai.

 Personal life

-Amala married Telugu actor Nagarjuna Akkineni on 11 June 1992 and the couple has a son, actor Akhil Akkineni born in 1994.
+Amala Akkineni married Telugu actor Nagarjuna on 11 June 1992 and the couple has a son, actor Akhil born in 1994.
 She is the step-mother of actor Naga Chaitanya.
 They currently live in Hyderabad.

+She has given many live performances worldwide.
+She is fluent in English, Tamil, and Telugu and can also understand Bengali.

 Career

 She was persuaded to join films by T. Rajendar, who visited her home with his wife Usha and convinced her mother to let her act in the film, which would be a classical film featuring her Bharatanatyam dancing.
 That film was Mythili Ennai Kaathali (1986) which was a box office hit.
 After the film's success, she acted in several Tamil films such as Mella Thirandhathu Kadhavu (1986), Panneer Nadhigal (1986) and Velaikkaran (1987).
-She acted with her future husband Akkineni Nagarjuna in hits such as Nirnayam and Siva.
+She acted with her future husband [Nagarjuna in hits such as Siva (1989) and Nirnayam (1991).
 She garnered acclaim for her role in the film Ulladakkam (1991).